Full list of publications available on Google Scholar. Below is some recent, relevant work.

 March 11, 2022

 This paper describes the first release of our flagship OpenCell dataset.
 We combined CRISPR, confocal live-cell imaging, mass spectrometry and machine learning to map the sub-cellular localization and interactions of 1,310 human proteins.
 We show that unsupervised clustering of our dataset facilitates biological discovery.
-Find the preprint here.
+(See preprint here.)

 March 6, 2020